Images Depict Mature Plants

-Shamrock ‘Inkberry’ Holly Shrubs feature bright green, glossy, narrow leaves that grow in a shapely oval form.
-Native to North America’s Florida and Louisiana coastal areas, this shrub thrives in wet to moist soil which makes it perfect for landscapes near ponds, streams, and rain gardens.
-Ilex glabra Shamrock is one of our best selections for holly!
+Shamrock Inkberry Holly Shrubs feature bright green, glossy, narrow leaves that are evergreen.
+Native to the Florida and Louisiana coast, this shrub thrives in wet to moist soil, which makes it perfect for landscapes near ponds, streams, and rain gardens.

-This shrub prefers partial to full sun and has a moderate growth rate.
-We recommend pruning this dwarf-female shrub in mid-spring to prepare for the greenish-white flowers that grow in abundance during the spring and summer months.
-When planted with a dwarf-male Nordic Inkberry Holly Shrub, the white flowers are replaced with black berries during the fall and winter.
+Inkberry holly plants prefer partial to full sun and have a moderate growth rate.
+We recommend pruning this dwarf shrub in mid-spring to before the greenish-white flowers that appear in abundance during the spring and summer months.
+Pollinators adore the flowers and can be seen darting around the green leaves in search of the flowers.

 |Classification:||Broad leaved evergreen shrub|